 4. Become more organized

-As mentioned earlier, sometimes you just have to leave a task in between or postpone it altogether.
-In such a case, you might find yourself boggled with how to manage all the work.
-This is where organizing and prioritizing come at the forefront.
+As mentioned earlier, sometimes you have to pause a task or postpone it altogether.
+When that happens, you might feel overwhelmed trying to manage everything at once.
+That’s where organizing and prioritizing come in.

-When given tasks on an ad hoc basis, you must take a moment to analyze when it is to be delivered and how much time it would take you to complete them.
-Based on that, you can prioritize or postpone the task at hand.
+When you’re handed a task on an ad hoc basis, take a moment to figure out when it’s due and how long it will take.
+Based on that, you can prioritize or postpone accordingly.

-You must strive to align your tasks with that of the team and pick urgent tasks first.
-Also, avoid taking up more work than you can.
+Try to align your tasks with your team’s priorities, and tackle the most urgent ones first.
+Also, avoid taking on more work than you can realistically handle.

-When you take up more work than you can pull off, just like overcommitting goals— it leads to disappointment.
-It is better to say your bandwidth doesn’t allow you than to take the work and struggle to complete it well.
+Just like overcommitting on goals, taking on more than you can deliver leads to disappointment.
+It’s better to be upfront about your bandwidth than to take the work and struggle to complete it well.

 5. Manage your work hours

-An ideal work schedule maker would help you track the time you spend on each task, thereby making you super-efficient.
+A good attendance and scheduling system also helps you track the time you spend on each task, making you noticeably more efficient over time.

 6. Limit distractions

-So, a better solution is to time your distractions.
-The small breaks you take to unplug and refresh your mind, use that to go through your phone, talk to colleagues, take a walk, listen to a song— anything you like.
+A better approach is to time your distractions.
+Use your short breaks — the ones you take to unplug and refresh — to check your phone, chat with a colleague, take a walk, or listen to a song, whatever works for you.

 7. Improve communication skills